Classical Foundations: The Weight of Tradition

 VIII.
 Post-Classical Intimacy: The Studio as Instrument

-Piano, strings, and electronics come together in close recordings made for personal listening.
+Piano, strings, electronics, and studio detail come together in music shaped for close, personal listening.

 IX.
 Contemporary Voices: Expanding Horizons

 The present is plural.
-Neo-classical music is a product of collaboration, global exchange, and new listening environments.
+Contemporary post-classical and adjacent practices grow through collaboration, global circulation, and changing listening environments.

 Why This Evolution Matters